jefmud/jinja-fasthtml-plugin/README.md

  * FastHTML (Jeremy Howard) - https://www.fastht.ml/
  * Jinja2 (Palettes Project) - https://jinja.palletsprojects.com/

+## Usage

+Simply import the function and render.
+It is so small (thanks to Palletes Project)

 ```python
 # this is how to import FastHTML Python
 from fasthtml.common import *